alvarezsound/Cpp-and-Unreal-Projects/README.md

 ![HoC](/Images/HoC_Victory.png)

 ### Story 8:
 As an extra feature, I created a camera blend event for when the player picks up the key to point them to the door that it is used for.
 This was done by creating a new actor with a camera attached that I placed on top of the key.
 The camera blend is trigged when the player collides with the actor and it is finally destroyed once the entire code has run through.
 That way the player cannot trigger it again since the key can only be obtained once.
+The players movement is also locked during the animation.

 ![HoC](/Images/HoC_Camera.png)
 gif of camera blend event